FragnetNetwork/srcds_exporter/README.md

-# NodeJs SRCDS Prometheus exporter
+# NodeJs CSGO Prometheus exporter

-Works (or should work) with the following servers :

-* Working :
-    * CSGO
-    * GMod

 ## How to install